 Mexican Bean Beetle

 Mexican bean beetle adults are coppery brown with black spots.
 They look very much like large ladybeetles and in fact are closely related – but unlike lady beetles they feed on leaves, not other insects.
-Shortly after adults arrive in a bean field, they lay yellow-orange egg masses on the underside of bean leaves.
+Shortly after adults arrive in a bean field, they lay yellow-orange egg masses in clusters of 40 to 50 on the underside of bean leaves.
 These hatch into bright yellow, spiny, oval larvae, which feed, molt several times as they grow, and pupate on the underside of leaves.
 Feeding damage from adults and larvae can reduce yield and injure pods if numbers are high.

 Mexican bean beetles overwinter as adults, and seek out beans for feeding and reproduction.
 Overwintering adults colonize beans in June.
 There are 2-3 generations per season, usually increasing in numbers with each generation.
 The complete life cycle takes 30-40 days in the summer months, but closer to 60 days when temperatures are cooler.